Microsoft/azure-docs.pl-pl/articles/iot-edge/tutorial-nested-iot-edge.md

 Notice that the image URI that we used for the simulated temperature sensor module pointed to `$upstream:8000` instead of to a container registry.
 We configured this device to not have direct connections to the cloud, because it's in a lower layer.
 To pull container images, this device requests the image from its parent device instead.
 At the top layer, the API proxy module routes this container request to the registry module, which handles the image pull.

-On the device details page for your lower layer IoT Edge device, you should now see the temperature sensor module listed along the system modules as **Specified in deployment**.
+If you completed the above steps correctly, your **lower layer device** should report three modules: the temperature sensor module and the system modules, as **Specified in Deployment**.
 It may take a few minutes for the device to receive its new deployment, request the container image, and start the module.
-Refresh the page until you see the temperature sensor module listed as **Reported by device**.
+Refresh the page until you see the temperature sensor module listed as **Reported by Device**.
+Once the modules are reported by the device, you are ready to continue.

-## IotEdge check
+## Troubleshooting

 Run the `iotedge check` command to verify the configuration and to troubleshoot errors.